praneybehl/claude-code-review-mcp/README.md

     -   The error message from `git` itself should provide more clues.
 -   **LLM API Errors**: Errors from the LLM providers (e.g., rate limits, invalid model name, authentication issues) will be passed through.
 Check the error message for details from the specific LLM API.
 -   **Claude Code MCP Issues**: If Claude Code isn't finding or launching the server, double-check your `claude mcp add ...` command and ensure the command specified for the MCP server is correct and executable.
 Use `claude mcp list` to verify.
--   **Cursor MCP Server Issues**: If Cursor doesn't recognize the MCP server, make sure it's properly added in the settings.
-Check that the `code-review-mcp` command is accessible from your PATH (if using global installation) or adjust the command accordingly.
+-   **Cursor MCP Server Issues**: If Cursor doesn't recognize the MCP server, make sure it's properly added in the settings with the correct configuration.
 -   **Windsurf Workflow Errors**: If Windsurf workflows are not executing correctly, check that:
     -   The workflow files are properly formatted and located in the `.windsurf/workflows/` directory
     -   The MCP server is correctly configured in Windsurf's MCP Server panel